Investments in Talent and Infrastructure within the Next 10-15 Years Will Lead To 40,000 New Jobs in the Life Sciences Field

 - $29 million to research infrastructure grants awarded to Columbia University, Montefiore-Einstein, the New York Stem Cell Foundation and Rockefeller University

-- $5 million to launch [email protected], one of six incubators now in the city that yield approximately 150 start-up companies every two to three years
+- $5 million to launch Biolabs@NYULangone, one of six incubators now in the city that yield approximately 150 start-up companies every two to three years

 Educational institutions, nonprofit organizations, or community-based organizations are encouraged to submit their proposals for the LifeSci NYC Internship Program, here.

-New York City Economic Development Corporation creates shared prosperity across New York City’s five boroughs by strengthening neighborhoods and creating good jobs.
-NYCEDC works with and for communities to provide them with the resources they need to thrive, and we invest in projects that increase sustainability, support job growth, develop talent, and spark innovation to strengthen the City’s competitive advantage.
-To learn more about our work and initiatives, please visit us on Facebook, Twitter, LinkedIn, and Instagram.
+New York City Economic Development Corporation is a mission-driven, nonprofit organization that creates shared prosperity across New York City by strengthening neighborhoods and creating good jobs.
+We work with and for communities to bring emerging industries to New York City; develop spaces and facilities for businesses; empower New Yorkers through training and skill-building; and invest in sustainable and innovative projects that make the city a great place to live and work.
+To learn more about what we do, visit us on Facebook, Twitter, LinkedIn, and Instagram.